zigster64/datastar.http.zig/README.md

 The source code for the `validation-test` program is in the file `tests/validation.zig`

 Current version passes all tests.

+# Contrib Policy

+All contribs welcome.

+Please raise a github issue first before adding a PR, and reference the issue in the PR title.

+This allows room for open discussion, as well as tracking of issues opened and closed.

 # Example Apps